csosto-pk/pq-mlkem-ikev2/draft-kampanakis-ml-kem-ikev2.md

 --- abstract

+[EDNOTE: The intention of this draft is to get IANA KE codepoints for ML-KEM.
+It could be a standards track draft given that ML-KEM will see a lot of adoption, or a AD sponsored draft, or even a individual stable draft which gets codepoints from Expert Review.
+The approach is to be decided by the IPSECME WG. ]

 NIST recently standardized ML-KEM, a new key encapsulation mechanism, which can be used for quantum-resistant key establishment.
 This draft specifies how to use ML-KEM as an additionall key exchange mechanism in IKEv2 along with traditional (Elliptic Curve) Diffie-Hellman.
 This hybrid approach allows for negotiating IKE and Child SA keys which are safe against cryptanalytically-relevant quantum computers and theoretical weaknesses in ML-KEM as it is relatively new.